eic/EICrecon/RECON/plugins/BarrelEMCal/README.md

 option 1: Use the factory tag as the collection name.

-option 2: Create a new classe with the collection name inheriting from the edm4hep class.
+option 2: Create a new class named using the collection name and inheriting from the actual edm4hep class.

 For the example, we implement the Juggler algorithm found here: